Our Curriculum

 I also really love D&T - it's so cool.
 We do things I would never have even thought of, like, a few years ago we made night lights and I remember the Year Sixes made cable cars - I hope we get to do that.
 We do such cool projects - things I would never even think of making.

 I like the way we block our subjects.
-We get to spend a long time thinking about one subject and we can link back to our other lessons and you can remember everything you've learned.
+We get to spend time thinking about one subject and we can link back to our other lessons and you can remember everything you've learned.

 I like the way the subjects sometimes mix up.
 For example, in Science, we drew scientific drawings of skulls so we were doing Art and Science at the same time.